brosenberger/module-chartee/README.md

 Current following parameters are supported:
 * Scope (ChartRequestParameterService::getStoreIds(), based on the backend store switcher Magento\Backend\Block\Store\Switcher)
+* DateRange (ChartRequestParameterService::getStartDate() & ChartRequestParameterService::getEndDate(), null if not set)

 Hint for adding a store filter to your backend page:
 ````xml